costott/rs118/src/raytracer.md

 Write a function `reflect(v: Vec3, normal: &Vec3) -> Vec3` to implement this.
 You could put this as a private method of `Metal`, or as a module-scope function at the bottom of `material.rs`.

 This function is used to reflect rays off our metal material.
 Add a struct `Metal` that has a single `Colour` field, and implement `Material` for it, calculating this reflected ray.
-Note that the reflected ray should only be returned if the dot product of it's direction with the hit normal is greater than zero.
+Note that the reflected ray should only be returned if the dot product of its direction with the hit normal is greater than zero.
 A reflection ray that is at an angle of greater than 90 degrees to the normal doesn't make sense (how are you reflecting from under the surface?).

 Update your scene so you have four spheres: